Thriftpy/archer/README.rst

     }

-Archer would find the thrift file for you, and relying on ``Thriftpy`` to generate code on the fly.
+Archer would find the thrift file for you, and relying on ``Thriftpy`` to generate code on the fly, and you don't need to specify the serivce name(here is ``PingPong`` in code as well.

 And Easy to Setup
 `````````````````